The Battery Ban And Beyond: Layer Hen Welfare Internationally

 Four different models have been identified to describe the status of farmed animal welfare throughout the E.U..
 The ‘no issue’ model exists in countries where the majority of people are unaware or disinterested in animal welfare.
 The terroir model dominates the discourse in Italy and France, where animal welfare is mainly seen as an aspect of food quality.
 Scandinavian countries typically exhibit a welfare state model where citizens value animal welfare highly, but believe government regulation rather than market dynamics should drive welfare improvements.
 The (super)market model in the U.K. has strong regulations but also a significant commercialization of animal welfare by large corporations.

 U.S.: Until very recently, 95% of eggs in the U.S. came from hens in battery cages.
 In the absence of Federal regulations, most states have had few welfare regulations for farmed animals; similarly to Australia, farmed animals are in fact exempt from the animal cruelty laws that apply to other animals.
 In the U.S., the agriculture industry is largely protected by Federal and State governments, preventing bills from reaching the floor of Congress and imposing so-called ‘ag-gag’ laws restricting animal advocates from reporting abuse.
-In recent years, the Humane Society of the United States (HSUS) has targeted states and lobbied for a ban on battery cages.
-California voters passed a ballot in 2008 to phase out battery cages by 2015, however, the Humane Farming Association and other animal rights groups criticized this ballot for misleading voters into thinking it would ban all cages, not just battery cages.
+Over the past decade and a half, the Humane Society of the United States (HSUS) has targeted states and lobbied for various egg-laying hen welfare reforms.
+California voters passed a ballot in 2008 (Proposition 2) to phase out battery cages by 2015, however, the Humane Farming Association and other animal rights groups criticized this ballot for misleading voters into thinking it would ban all cages, not just battery cages.
 Other Western and Midwestern states have since passed similar legislation, with HSUS providing leadership and support.

 In 2011, HSUS cooperated with the United Egg Producers (UEP), the industry peak body, on a Federal bill in favor of larger, enriched colony cages.
 While a strategic move by HSUS, it did cause controversy among animal advocates.
 Nevertheless, this case demonstrated the increasing influence of advocates in shaping regulations and policies.
 Other groups including Compassion Over Killing and Farm Sanctuary have since taken the USDA and other industries and regulators to court to improve regulations.